Factbook

 Petrochemicals

 The Petrochemicals division is the starting point of BASF’s petrochemical-based value chains throughout the regions.
 The division manufactures and markets a broad portfolio of high-quality basic chemicals and tailored specialties for internal and external customers.
-To contribute to BASF’s net zero goal, we offer certain products based on circular or biobased feedstock.
+To contribute to the green transformation of our customers, we offer certain products based on circular or bio-based feedstock as well as LowPCF and ZeroPCF solutions.
 For this purpose, either renewable or chemically recycled feedstock is used instead of virgin fossil resources at the beginning of the value chain.
+We also use renewable electricity in our production.
 Furthermore, we develop processes to reduce greenhouse gas emissions in our existing plants.

 Portfolio